Daniel’s Prophecy of the Seventy Weeks (Daniel 9:24-27)

 And he will make a firm covenant with many for one week, but in the middle of the week he will put a stop to sacrifice and offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction—one that is decreed—is poured out on the desolator.

-F. Keil, an early proponent of the RTAV, concurs.
-Highlighting the religious dimension of Antichrist’s “agreement” with the world, he writes, “The ungodly prince shall impose upon the mass of the people a strong covenant that they should follow him and give themselves to him as their God” (Revelation 13:4).8 The interpretation offered by these two outstanding commentators is compelling, seeing that 2 Thessalonians 2:1f supplies a more or less identical picture of the purpose, character, and career of the Man of Lawlessness.
+C. F. Keil, an early proponent of the RTAV, concurs.
+Highlighting the religious dimension of the Antichrist’s “agreement” with the world, he writes, “The ungodly prince shall impose upon the mass of the people a strong covenant that they should follow him and give themselves to him as their God” (Rev. 13:4).12 The interpretation offered by these two outstanding commentators is compelling, seeing that 2 Thessalonians 2:1f supplies a more or less identical picture of the purpose, character, and career of the Man of Lawlessness.

 How will the global rule of the Antichrist affect the Church?
-In a reprise of the message of verse 26, Gabriel answers by declaring that in the middle of the last seven he will put a stop to sacrifice and offering.
-This means that (roughly) half way through his hegemony, he will suddenly turn against the Church and suppress her public worship.
-At this point, he will become “one who makes desolate,” a destroyer.
-With destructive intent, he will now come against the Church “upon the wing of abominations.”
-That is, he will fly into global power and influence—and so to apparent victory over Christ’s little flock—riding upon the persuasive force of detestable idols: a counterfeit gospel (i.e., religion, ideology) and counterfeit signs and wonders that seem to validate it (Matthew 24:23-24; 2 Thessalonians 2:8-12).
+In a reprise of the message of verse 26 Gabriel answers by declaring that in the middle of the last week he will put a stop to sacrifice and offering.
+This means that (roughly) half way through his hegemony he will suddenly turn against the Church and suppress her public worship.
+At this point he will become “one who makes desolate,” a destroyer.
+With destructive intent he will now come against the Church “upon the wing of abominations.”
+That is, he will fly into global power and influence—and so to apparent victory over Christ’s little flock—riding upon the persuasive force of detestable idols: a counterfeit gospel (i.e., religion, ideology) and counterfeit signs and wonders that seem to validate it (Matt.
+24:23-24; 2 Thess.
+2:8-12).

-This will indeed be the Church’s darkest hour (Matthew 24:21; Revelation 13:7).
-Yet it is, after all, only an hour, and one that her Redeemer himself has triumphantly passed through.
-Therefore, it is an hour of hope.
-For no sooner will the counterfeit prince launch his great war against the saints, than the glorified Christ will appear in the skies above the Earth to rescue them.
-Then, in the Judgment that follows, he will pour out complete destruction upon all who thought to destroy his own: Apollyon, Antichrist, and “the many” who so foolishly followed them into the Last Battle (Matthew 24:29-31, 25:31ff; 1 Thessalonians 4:13f; 2 Thessalonians 1:3-10, 2:8, 11-12; Revelation 19:20, 20:10).9
+This will indeed be the Church’s darkest hour (Matt.
+24:21; Rev. 13:7).
+It is, however, only an hour, and an hour that her Redeemer himself has triumphantly passed through (Rev. 11:8).
+Therefore it is an hour of hope: Just as he swiftly overcame, so too shall she.
+For no sooner will the counterfeit prince launch his great war against the saints, than the glorified Christ will appear in the skies above the earth to rescue them.
+Then, in the Judgment that follows, he will pour out complete destruction on all who thought to destroy his own: Apollyon, the Antichrist, and “the many” who so foolishly followed them into the Last Battle (Matt.
+24:29-31, 25:31ff; 1 Thess.
+4:13f; 2 Thess.
+1:3-10, 2:8, 11-12; Rev. 19:20, 20:10).13

-The prophecy of Daniel’s Seventy Sevens—possibly the most difficult in the entire prophetic canon—is a case study in the indispensability of the New Covenant Hermeneutic.
+The prophecy of Daniel’s Seventy Weeks—possibly the most difficult in the entire prophetic canon—is a case study in the indispensability of the NCH.
 Without it, the vision is a maze; a labyrinth from which there is no escape.
 With it, the way into the open field of truth becomes clear at last.

 Our survey of the three main interpretations has made this evident.
 Because the advocates of the TFAV have indeed grasped the true structure of NT eschatology, as well as the importance of the NCH, they have produced a fairly viable interpretation, one that has understandably remained popular over the years.
 However, we have seen that upon closer inspection it fails to do justice to the nuances of the text itself, and also to the grand theme and substance of the book as a whole.